-Temporary food premises not requiring an annual food safety assessment (e.g. sausage sizzles), are excluded.
+Temporary food premises not requiring a food safety assessment (e.g., sausage sizzles), should be excluded from the calculation.

 FS3 - Cost of food safety service

 The direct cost of the food safety service per food premises registered by Council, or for which Council has received notification, during the year.